Top 11 Pectus Excavatum Exercises in 2019

 The straight arm dumbbell pullover has been Arnold Schwarzenegger’s favorite chest exercise.
 He famously said:

-“The aching in the sternum you’ll get from performing the dumbbell pullover is unbelievable!
+“The pain in the sternum you’ll get from performing the dumbbell pullover is unbelievable!
 It literally tears the chest apart and pushes it into incredible growth”.

-This says a lot about the exercise, coming from the best-known holder of the top-built chest of all time.
+This says a lot about the exercise, coming from the owner of probably the best-developed chest of all time.

 The dumbbell pullover has been trendy in the bodybuilding Golden Era.